-- Policy 2.5.1: Ensure that the new LDC incorporates all relevant wetland, environmental protection and native upland protection requirements from the Miami-Dade County Department of Environmental Resources Management, South Water Florida Management District, and the Florida Department of Environmental Protection, and that the applicable permitting requirements of these agencies are met in considering all development applications in the City. - Policy 2.5.2: By December 2007, prepare a city-wide historical and archeological assessment of sites and structures, and incorporate appropriate provisions into the LDC to protect valuable and unique buildings and sites.
-Also, seek grant opportunities to acquire valuable historical assets, if identified. - Policy 2.5.3: Protect all identified historical and archeological structures and sites within the City through appropriate land development regulations, comprehensive review of development applications and public acquisition decisions.
-Until such time as the city-wide survey of historic resources and adopt of protective regulations in the land development code is completed, a survey for historic resources shall be required of each development application before issuance of a development permit. - Policy 2.5.4: Attempt to reach an agreement with the land owner of the 51-acre environmental tract northwest of the intersection of NW 107th Avenue and NW 74th Street to transfer ownership (by July 2006) to the City for use as an environmental passive park. - Policy 2.5.5:Actively support all public efforts to purchase environmentally valuable parcels for preservation, education and passive recreation.
-Investigate and sponsor grant applications for this purpose. - Policy 2.5.6: Protect and enhance the native flora and fauna of the City through strong community landscaping guidelines, land development regulations and code enforcement. - Policy 2.5.7: Retain the regulations specified in the Conservation Element of this Plan protecting surface water, groundwater and air quality by implementing the standards for these resources established by applicable regional, state and federal environmental agencies and regularly examine any adverse environmental consequences that may occur and strengthen deficient policies as necessary in the future.
+Ensure that the Land Development Code new LDC-incorporates all relevant wetland, environmental protection and native upland protection requirements from the Miami-Dade County Department of Regulatory and Economic Environmental Resources Management, South Water Florida Management District, and the Florida Department of Environmental Protection, and that the applicable permitting requirements of these agencies are met in considering all development applications in the City.

+By December 2007, prepare a city-wide historical and archeological assessment of sites and structures, and incorporate appropriate provisions into the LDC to protect valuable and unique buildings and sites.
+Also, seek grant opportunities to acquire valuable historical assets, if identified.

+Protect all identified historical and archeological structures and sites within the City through appropriate land development regulations, comprehensive review of development applications and public acquisition decisions.
+Until such time as the city-wide survey of historic resources and adopt of protective regulations in the land development code is completed, a survey for historic resources shall be required of each development application before issuance of a development permit.

+Attempt to reach an agreement with the land owner of the 51-acre environmental tract northwest of the intersection of NW 107th Avenue and NW 74th Street to transfer ownership (by 2019 July 2006) to the City for use as an environmental passive park.

+Actively support all public efforts to purchase environmentally valuable parcels for preservation, education and passive recreation.
+Investigate and sponsor grant applications for this purpose.

+Protect and enhance the native flora and fauna of the City through strong community landscaping guidelines, low impact development design standards, land development regulations and code enforcement.

+Implement Retain the regulations specified in the Conservation Element of this Plan protecting surface water, groundwater and air quality by enforcing implementing the standards for these resources established by applicable regional, state and federal environmental agencies and regularly examine any adverse environmental consequences that may occur and strengthen deficient policies as necessary in the future.

-Objective 2.6: Hurricane Evaluation and Disaster Preparedness Coordinate with Miami-Dade County and the State of Florida in addressing the evacuation, structural integrity, and disasterpreparedness needs of Doral.
+Hurricane Evaluation and Disaster Preparedness

+Coordinate with Miami-Dade County, and the State of Florida, FEMA, and US Army Corps of Engineers (Jacksonville District) in addressing the evacuation, structural integrity, and pre and post disaster-preparedness needs of Doral.